Who we are

 +64 4 472 1731

-Hannah brings her background as a journalist to the Financial Services Federation to manage all aspects of communications, as well as marketing and event management.
+Hannah brings her background as a journalist to produce the Financial Services Federation's marketing and communications activity and deliver quality member events.

 +64 4 472 1731

-Sue provides administrative and accounts services to the federation, as well as key assistance to the Executive Director and Marketing and Communications Manager.
+Sue provides accounts and administrative expertise to the federation as well as key assistance to the Executive Director and wider team.

 +64 4 472 1731